MD25 - Dual 12Volt 2.8Amp H Bridge Motor Drive

 The mode command changes the way the

-except that the speed values are interpreted as signed values.
-The range being -128 (Full
+that the speed values are interpreted as signed values.
+The range

 turn value.

-is similar to Mode 2, except that the speed values are interpreted as signed
+that the speed values are interpreted as signed values.

 GET VI or SET VI